-17. A crew must be ready to start in the correct running order in each round.
+- 17. A crew must be ready to start in the correct running order in each round.
 If there is a problem, the starter or pit Marshal must be notified of the problem in advance of their start order.
-If sufficient notification is given, the crew will be allowed to start later in that round.

-- 18. In the case of a "B" crew near the end of the running order, they will be allowed a start in the following round, with their time counting for the previous round. - 19.
+If sufficient notification is given, the crew will be allowed to start later in that round. - 18.
+In the case of a "B" crew near the end of the running order, they will be allowed a start in the following round, with their time counting for the previous round. - 19.
 If a problem with a boat occurs in a qualifying round, there is a two-minute time limit upon repairs.
 This time limit will commence from when the last boat in that particular round enters the pit pool at the conclusion of it's run and the time will be displayed on the main timing system display (where practical).
 The time count ceases when the subject boat is moving toward the start line, under it's own power, with both crew on board, all safety equipment in place and under control of the starter.
-From the top16 down, the time limit shall be ten minutes and will apply from the time that affected boat cannot continue after ten minutes has elapsed.
-If the affected boat cannot continue after ten minutes has elapsed, the times the time schal to carce).
-The sprint controller will be responsible for keeping time in this instance.
-At all times, the pit marshal or starter must be kepit informed as to the status of the boat.
-A time-out is declared if the scrutineer is required to inspect a damaged boat and he/she must be completely satisfied that the boat is safe and fit for racing.
+From the top16 down, the time limit shall be ten minutes and will apply from the time the affected boat is due to start in order, other boats will continue of a care until the time has elapsed.
+If the affected boat cannot continue after the minutes has elapsed, the timer will be responsible for keeping time in this instance.
+At all times, the pit marshal or starter must be kept informed as to the status of the boat.
+A time-out is declared if the scrutineer is required to inspect admaged boat and he/she must be completely satisfied that the boat is safe and fit for racing.
 No further work may be carried out during a scrutineering "time out".